 Was your hen party cancelled due to the Coronavirus outbreak and subsequent lockdown in the UK?

-While it may feel like things will never get back to normal, with a couple of vaccines being dished out right this minute, many brides are starting to think about how to rearrange their cancelled hen do.
+While it may feel like things will never get back to normal, with vaccines being dished out right this minute, many brides are starting to think about how to rearrange their cancelled hen do.

 Many brides are asking themselves whether it makes sense to reschedule their hen party at all.